-If you been using Windows for long, I am sure you know about the Advanced Recovery mode.
-The blue-colored screen which offers options to troubleshoot, recover, restore, command line option, etc. That’s the screen Microsoft calls Windows RE or Windows Recovery Environment.
+If you have been using Windows for long, I am sure you know about the Advanced Recovery mode.
+The blue-colored screen offers options to troubleshoot, recover, restore, command line options, etc. That’s the screen Microsoft calls Windows RE or Windows Recovery Environment.
 In this guide, we will share more on Windows RE, and how to boot to the Windows Recovery Environment.

 What is Windows RE

+The Windows Recovery Environment (WinRE) is a companion operating system installed alongside Windows 11/10, in a separate partition.
+It can help us with troubleshooting, recovery, or booting from external media, such as a USB stick.
 Windows RE can repair common issues that cause an unbootable operating system.
 Microsoft has also made it possible for the IT admin to customize it.
 They can add additional drivers, languages, diagnostic tools and can also include parts of Windows PE (Windows Preinstallation Environment).
-It is available on all Windows 10 and Windows Server installations.
+It is available on all Windows 11/10 and Windows Server installations.

 Windows RE is preinstalled on the OS, so you don’t need to create a bootable USB or ISO when troubleshooting.

-How to boot into the Windows Recovery Environment
+How to enter Windows Recovery Environment or Recovery Mode

 - If you are stuck on the login screen, click on the Shutdown button, and then choose to Restart holding down the Shift key.

-- When inside Windows 10, go to Start > Settings > Update & security > Recovery > under Advanced Startup, click Restart now.
+- When inside Windows, go to Start > Settings > Update & security > Recovery > under Advanced Startup, click Restart now.

 Some OEMs offer a hardware recovery button or combination to boot directly into Windows RE.
-It is useful when you are facing a BSOD, and you don’t have a recovery media.
+It is useful when facing a BSOD, and you don’t have a recovery media.

 After following any of these, you will have two options in the Boot Menu.
 The first is to boot into Windows RE, and second to boot normally into the Windows OS.

-Read: Could not find the Recovery Environment in Windows 10.
+- Could not find the Recovery Environment in Windows.

 Windows RE can launch itself in emergency cases: